-- Eleventh hour: Having something happen at the very last minute.
+This phrase refers to having something happen at the very last minute.

 Example: He had to cancel his trip at the eleventh hour, but still got a refund.

-- On the dot: Something happening at an exact time.
+This phrase describes something happening at an exact time.

 Example: I will go to the club once in a blue moon to make my friends happy.